Advanced Element Filtering ❺

 Here's another example that filters based on an in-text match;

-Make sure to give it a single parameter, as it will be passed the element you are evaluating in the filter.
-The evaluation function you create must be top level, so it will be referenced from the window
+Make sure to give your function a single parameter, as it will be passed the element you are evaluating in the filter.
+Use that element to make your filter decision.

 object.